Skip to content

 “I did.”

 For a moment, Galahad thought she was joking, but her brown eyes held a sad sincerity.
-“What did he say?”
+Was Arthur really foolish enough to refuse Gwen’s proposal?
+Was he too indoctrinated by his family’s expectations to consider marrying a career woman?

 “That he needed time to consider.”